4 Easy Steps

 Research: An organization may need help crunching numbers or analyzing feedback to better understand what the users want or need.

 Outreach: Outreach is how open source projects attract new users and developers.
-This includes writing blog posts or making videos, organizing meetups, or helping others learn about the project.
+This includes making videos, organizing meetups, or helping others learn about the project.

 Training: Teach others how to use the project.
 This is a specialized form of outreach or documentation.